OpenBB-finance/OpenBB/website/content/terminal/reference/alt/oss/rs.md

 ---
 title: rs
-description: Learn how to display a repository summary by using the rs command.
-A simple guide to understanding the rs usage and its parameters.
+description: "Learn how to display a repository summary by using the rs command.
+A" simple guide to understanding the rs usage and its parameters.
 Source code is available on Github.
 keywords: